lucaprinsss/Participium/server/src/docs/database.md

 - In V3, user roles are no longer stored as an ENUM but are managed through the `department_role_id` foreign key
 - Each user is assigned to a specific "position" which is a combination of department and role
 - Citizens are assigned to the 'Organization' department with 'Citizen' role
-- **V4.1**: External maintainers are now regular users with the 'External Maintainer' role in the 'External Service Providers' department.
-The `company_name` field stores their company name (e.g., "Enel X S.p.A.", "Acea S.p.A.")
+- **V4.1**: External maintainers are now regular users with the 'External Maintainer' role in the 'External Service Providers' department
 - **V4.2**: Email verification system added.
 New users must verify their email within 30 minutes using a 6-digit code.
 Users cannot use the system until `is_verified` is true.
-Pre-existing users (admin, external maintainers) are automatically verified.
+Pre-existing users (admin, external maintainers) are automatically verified
+- **V4.3**: Added `company_id` foreign key to link external maintainers to their companies.
+The `companies` table now stores company data separately from user accounts

 ---

-### 2. `reports`
+### 3. `reports`
 Central table containing all citizen-submitted reports.

 | Column | Type | Constraints | Description |